fubinf/sedrila/README.md

 - sedrila software version changed
 - sedrila call parameters configfile or include_stage changed
 - config parameters breadcrumb_title, stages, or blockmacro_topmatter changed
+- a template changed

 The incremental build has the following major steps:

 - Constructing the dependency graph: Element objects and their dependency lists
 - Building what needs to be rebuilt, in phases as follows:
-    - Sourcefile into Plainfile for baseresources
+    - Sourcefile into Outputfile for baseresources
+    - Sourcefile into Content, Topmatter for Course, Chapter, Taskgroup, Task
-    - Sourcefile into Body, Topmatter, includefile-Itemlist for Course, Chapter, Taskgroup, Task
+    - Content into Body, IncludeList, PartrefList for Course, Chapter, Taskgroup, Task
     - ZipDir into Zipfile.
-    - Topmatter into Tocline (after computing xx_by lists).
+    - Topmatter, AssumedByList, RequiredByList into Tocline.
     - Tocline into Toc.
-    - Body, Toc into Outputfile.
+    - Body, Toc, AssumedByList, RequiredByList into RenderedOutput.

 All Elements have a state.
 For Sources, it is set upon object creation;